 Important notice: laws can change.
 Before engaging in downloading, always make sure you’re aware of the current laws of the country you’re in.
 This way, you’ll always know exactly what is and isn’t allowed.
 This also goes for utilizing ways to get around geographic restrictions, in which case you should also make sure to read through any user agreements you are bound by and act in accordance with these.

 Which Countries Block Download Websites?

 In some countries, (torrent) download websites such as The Pirate Bay aren’t accessible due to online geo-blocks.
+Some torrent websites even get taken down repeatedly, which results in large numbers of alternatives and mirror sites.
 By setting up these blocks, authorities try to keep civilians from finding websites to download illegal content from.
 Below, we’ve listed all countries known to be blocking websites having to do with (illegal) downloading.

 Countries where (torrent) download websites have been blocked:

 What Kind of Fines can you Expect?

 Not every country that gives fines for illegal downloading does so in the same way, or in the same amount.
 The sum of the fine can differ greatly depending on where you are.
 In Germany, for example, individuals caught downloading copyrighted content can expect a fine between €900 and €1000.
 A woman in the US was forced to pay $80.000 per downloaded song, which came down to about 1,9 million dollars for 24 songs.
 In some countries, illegal downloading could even result in a prison sentence, depending on the severity of the crime.
 In Japan, you might get a fine worth about $25.700 – or end up in prison for up to two years.